unicode-org/icu4x/docs/tutorials/intro.md

 In `ICU4X` `Locale` is a part of the `locid` component.
 If the user needs just this one feature, they can use `icu_locid` crate as a dependency, but since here we already added a dependency on `icu`, we can refer to it via `icu::locid`.

-Let's update our application to use it.
+Let's use this in our application.

 Open `src/main.rs` and edit it to: